GameServerManagers/LinuxGSM-Docs/Support.md

 - **Steam group** https://linuxgsm.com/steam

 # GitHub Labels Proposal
 Im am proposing an improvement to the labelling system on GitHub to better allow devs and end users to get good feedback on the status of an issue.
-I would also like to investigate any github issues bots allowing auto messaging to common problems like lack of info or being posted in the wrong forum
+I would also like to investigate any github issues bots (discord bots are great) allowing auto messaging to common problems like lack of info or being posted in the wrong forum.
+Auto label bot would also be useful.

+Labels are to be split in to several category's

+Component - What does the issue relate to. e.g ARMA 3, SteamCMD, LinuxGSM Distro - Which distro does the issue occur e.g Ubuntu, CentOS, Distro agnostic Issue Type - What type of issue is it. e.g bug, new feature, enhancement, new server Issue Status - Where in development the issue is.
+Used along side Waffle.io Priority - Is the issue high priority
+Outcome - When the issue is closed what was the outcome? e.g resolved, merged, wont fix